just-hms/swap/README.md

 # swap-audio

-a simple script that uses VA.ahk to cycle through your audio output devices
+to use this script you must install autohotkey on your pc